Meisshialette Ortiz Quiñones

 She was evaluated at the Institute of Gifted Children of Puerto Rico at the age of 12, for which she was classified as "gifted" and began her tenth grade at the age of 13, entering the University of Puerto Rico, Rio Piedras Campus at 16 years old.

-Currently, the anthropologist is working in her profession, also as an educator, mentor and co-founder of "Hablando de Huesos" with the purpose of educating on Physical Anthropology and expanding her area of emphasis, Forensic Anthropology, inside and outside of Puerto Rico.
+Currently, she works as Director of Forensic Anthropology and Medicolegal Death Investigation at the Institute of Forensic Sciences of Puerto Rico, also as a professor, mentor and co-founder of "Hablando de Huesos" with the purpose of educating on Physical Anthropology and expanding her area of emphasis, Forensic Anthropology, inside and outside of Puerto Rico.
 Likewise, she hopes to continue her PhD. and has upcoming projects for her country, justice and future forensic investigators to be developed.

 Jarian Rodríguez Torres